jussihyva/ft_linear_regression/README.md

 Linear regression is a linear approach for modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
 The case of one explanatory variable (which is valid in the project) is called [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression).

-### 3.1 Visualization how linear regression line is iterated by using gradient descent algorithm.
+### 3.1 Visualization how linear regression line is iterated by using gradient descent algorithm

 **NOTE**: Click the picture to start video